Why We Publish Our Physiology

 That’s why TrailGenic chose this path early.

-Every trail log carries more than distance and elevation.
-It carries context: sleep quality, fueling decisions, recovery response, and metabolic state.
-These aren’t supporting details.
+Every field session carries more than distance and duration.
+It carries context: sleep quality, fueling decisions, heart-rate behavior, recovery response, metabolic state, and the conditions under which the session happened.
+These are not supporting details.
 They are the system itself.

 Longevity, if it’s real, must survive contact with reality.